MicrosoftDocs/Viva/WorkplaceAnalytics/Use/csv-query-output-file.md

 a) Their PersonIds

-b) One or more groups that you define in the _Collaborators_ section
+b) One or more groups as defined in the _Collaborators_ section

-c) The amount of time that the time investor spends with the specified groups.
+c) The amount of time the time investor spends with the specified groups.

-So on the "person" side of the query, you will have PersonIds that map to "collaborators" groups on the group side.
-For group-to-group queries, you will have Time investor groups that map to "collaborators" groups.
+On the "person" side of the query, PersonIds map to "collaborators" groups on the group side.
+For group-to-group queries, the Time investor groups map to "collaborators" groups.

-In person-to-group queries, the .csv file query output consists of various column headers with single rows for each unique pairing of an individual in the time investor group with any collaborator in the collaborator group during the time periods that the person has collaborated with that group.
+In person-to-group queries, the query output (.csv file) includes column headers with single rows for each unique pairing of an individual in the time investor group with any collaborator in the collaborator group during the time periods that the person has collaborated with that group.

-For example, a person with a PersonID, P1, who has collaborated with group G1 in weeks one and three of a certain month.
+For example, PersonId of P1 collaborated with group G1 in weeks one and three of the specified month.
 Assuming that you run a person-to-group query by selecting "week" as the _Group by_ option (*How do you want to group the people who collaborated with the time investors?*) in the _Time investors_ section, rows are created for (P1, G1) in weeks one and three only.

 ![Table of columns](../images/WpA/Use/personId.png)

 >[!Note]
 > People are assigned randomly-generated PersonIds to maintain de-identification.
 No individuals can be identified from the query output.

-The .csv file query output for person-to-group queries consists of general header columns (categories) and metrics header columns.
-The output also displays additional organization-related attribute columns that will vary from company to company.
+The query output for person-to-group queries consists of general header columns (categories) and metrics header columns.
+The output also displays additional organization-related attribute columns that vary based on the organization.

 ## Header columns

-  The following table lists the person-to-group header columns found in the .csv output file:
+  The following table lists the person-to-group header columns found in the output file.

 | Header column | Description |
 |---|---|